-The Company designs, develops, manufactures and markets automotive access control products, including mechanical locks and keys, electronically enhanced locks and keys, steering column and instrument panel ignition lock housings, latches (including trunk latches, liftgate latches, tailgate latches, side door latches and related hardware), power sliding side door systems, power lift gate systems, power deck lid systems, door handles and related products (collectively, the "Products").
+The Company designs, develops, manufactures and markets automotive access control products, including mechanical locks and keys, electronically enhanced locks and keys, passive entry passive start (PEPS) systems, steering column and instrument panel ignition lock housings, latches (including trunk latches, liftgate latches, tailgate latches, side door latches and related hardware), power sliding side door systems, power tailgate systems, power lift gate systems, power deck lid systems, door handles and related products (collectively, the "Products").
 Management of our supply base is handled by separate internal employee buyers and an internal purchasing analyst who are responsible for the purchase of a particular type of part, component or raw material from our supply base.
-Our individual buyers and our purchasing analyst are part of Strattec's purchasing department which is led by Purchasing Managers and, ultimately, our Senior Vice President.
+Our individual buyers and our purchasing analyst are part of Strattee's purchasing department which is led by Purchasing Managers and, ultimately, our Vice President - Global Engineering and Purchasing.